-The data to be produced by the Rubin Observatory represents a step-change in astronomy, with a volume and complexity that is not amenable to traditional workstation-based scientific analysis.
-Considering that, the Rubin Observatory is developing a suite of software services called the Rubin Science Platform (RSP) to provide access to, and support analysis of, LSST data release data products1.
+The data to be produced by the Rubin Observatory represents a step-change in astronomy, with a volume and complexity that is not amenable to traditional workstationbased scientific analysis.
+Considering that, the Rubin Observatory is developing a suite of software services called the Rubin Science Platform (RSP) to provide access to, and support analysis of, LSST data release data products.
 The RSP will run in the two Rubin-operated DACs (in the US and in Chile) and must run in any Full Independent Data

-Community Brokers, but the Prompt Products Database that archives LSST alert information will also be accessible through the RSP at the US DAC and, possibly, others.
+&lt;sup>1 The LSST alert stream will be handled separately, by the network of approved Community Brokers, but the Prompt Products Database that archives LSST alert information will also be accessible through the RSP at the US DAC and, possibly, others.